 Have a look at the picture – what do you see?
 Not much, I agree.
 It is dark, an eery light hovers over the horizon.
 A few lights, one on the top of a distant tall building.
 It’s a lighthouse.
 On an island.
 Shadowy figures walking briskly down a paved road.
 What are they up to?
 Would you feel comfortable walking behind these people?
 Now imagine this scenery with howling winds, battering rain and the uncertainty of being in time for the last ferry.
-Finally the soundtrack: the first movement of Shostakovich’s Cello Concerto No. 1, Op.
+Finally the soundtrack: the first movement of Shostakovich’s Cello Concerto No. 1 in E-flat Major, op.
 107. Now you have reasons to shiver and to feel tight.

 A piece written for Rostropovich

 We have seen already how sarcasm, a certain defiant aloofness characterizes Shostakovich’s later works, and the beginning of the first movement displays a surprising defiance.
 In June 1959, while Nikita Khrushchev was reforming the Soviet society, Shostakovich announces that he had begun to write a cello concerto with an allegretto in the character of a humorous march.
 But this goes way beyond humour.
 This is an insane dance tune performed by the dead king’s fool with shock and awe as the intended reaction.
 He finished the score within a month and sent the news to the cellist Mstislav Rostropovich, a close friend.
 Within days an exuberant Rostropovich had memorized the concert and was set for a first run-through.